Swamy-s-Tech-Skills-Academy/swamy-tech-skills-academy-main/knowledgebase/CodeReviewCategories.md

 > 1. Are cache mechanisms used to avoid redundant operations?

-### 5. Security
+## 5. Security

+### Input Validation

-- Input Validation: Are inputs validated properly to prevent common vulnerabilities such as SQL injection, XSS (Cross-Site Scripting), or buffer overflows?
+> 1. Are inputs validated properly to prevent common vulnerabilities such as SQL injection, XSS (Cross-Site Scripting), or buffer overflows?

+### Sensitive Data Handling

-- Sensitive Data Handling: Are sensitive data (e.g., passwords, connection strings) stored and transmitted securely using encryption or hashing?
+> 1. Are sensitive data (e.g., passwords, connection strings) stored and transmitted securely using encryption or hashing?

+### Authentication & Authorization

-- Authentication & Authorization: Is the appropriate level of access control applied (roles, claims, etc.)?
+> 1. Is the appropriate level of access control applied (roles, claims, etc.)?

+### Dependency Security

-- Dependency Security: Are third-party libraries updated, and do they have known vulnerabilities?
+> 1. Are third-party libraries updated, and do they have known vulnerabilities?

 ### 6. Concurrency and Parallelism